 - Choose Index thumb layout: autocolumns to create a mosaic effect based on the thumbnails' original aspect ratios.
 To create padding between images in Autocolumns, set the Thumbnail padding to 1% or more.

-- To display the navigation titles over the thumbnails on hover, instead of beneath the thumbnails, use Index thumb title position: overlay in Index styles.
+- To display the navigation titles over the thumbnails on hover, instead of beneath the thumbnails, use the Index thumb title position: overlay tweak under Index styles.

 Gallery and layout Page special formatting